deeptools/deepTools/docs/index.rst

 -  enable **customized down-stream analyses** which requires that every data set that is being produced can be stored by the user
 -  **modular approach** - compatibility, flexibility, scalability (i.e.
-   we can add more and more modules making use of established methods)
+   we can add more and more modules and make use of established methods)

 The flow chart below depicts the different tool modules that are currently available within deepTools (deepTools modules are written in